Stakes high as Depp’s libel case against UK tabloid closes

 Whichever spouse was to blame, the relationship left a trail of destruction.
 Damage to a rented house in Australia where the couple had an altercation was estimated at more than $100,000.
 The couple’s downtown L.A. penthouse was trashed during another argument.

-The low point of the relationship, according to Depp, came when a person or animal defecated in a bed at the penthouse.
+The low point of the relationship, according to Depp, came when excrement was found in a bed at the penthouse.
 Heard blamed one of the couple’s two Yorkshire terriers, but Depp suspected Heard or one of her friends was to blame.

 WHO ARE THE WINNERS AND LOSERS?